nabiieee/Data-Professional-Survey-Analysis-Dashboard/README.md

 ## 👤 Author
 **Sucharita Samantaray**
-Data Analyst | Computer Science Student
+Data Analyst | Computer Engineering Student

 📌 This project is part of my data analytics learning journey and portfolio.